 - Don’t let the latest pricing issue steer you away from your long term strategic goals.

-- Stay in control of implementing strategy to market by making a business plan that includes a complete review of your organisational pricing competencies.
+- Stay in control of implementing a strategy to market.
+Making a business plan that includes a complete review of your organisational pricing competencies.

 Sometimes it can be difficult to know whether you are implementing strategy in the best way possible.
 You may have a great strategy and the most optimally priced offering, but if sales and marketing cannot execute (and organisational incentives encourage sales and franchisees to push volume outside established guidelines), then the company’s investment in pricing software tools and talent to drive operating and business model adaption can be wasted.